wix-incubator/wix-ui-tpa/src/components/Grid/README.md

-## CardList
+## Grid
-An implementation of an CardList for TPAs
+An implementation of an Grid for TPAs
 This Readme was auto-generated and needs to be filled manually